October 18, 2022

 December 13

+My son sent me the new Air Force Fitness Test.
 The Air Force adopted a more stringent test for airmen (note: the special forces requirements listed above remain the same).
-My son sent it to me.

 It tests cardiovascular respiratory fitness, upper body and core strength.
 Unlike the other tests, the standards are broken up by age groups into 5-year bands.
 Also, airmen can substitute the core testing activities (the 1.5 mile run, push-ups, and sit-ups) with other exercises designed to assess their level of physical fitness.
 These other test options include a timed 20-meter, high aerobic multi-shuttle run (HAMR), hand release pushups, reverse crunches, and planks.
 To me, these elements are like Pokemon- Gotta catch 'em all!
 Here are the top scores by age group: